mluukkai/WebPalvelinohjelmointi2022/web/viikko4.md

   describe "favorite beer" do
     let(:user){ FactoryBot.create(:user) }

-    it "has method for determining one" do expect(user).to respond_to(:favorite_beer)
+    it "has method for determining the favorite beer" do expect(user).to respond_to(:favorite_beer)
     end

-    it "without ratings does not have one" do expect(user.favorite_beer).to eq(nil)
+    it "without ratings does not have a favorite beer" do expect(user.favorite_beer).to eq(nil)
     end